Monday, March 1, 2021

 The first car of D&B left Bloomsburg Oct.
 3, 1904, for Danville.

 Two trolley lines opened in Danville during 1903: the Danville- Bloomsburg Trolley and the Danville-Riverside Trolley.
 Both ceased operation by 1926.
+A third line, the Danville & Sunbury line, ended on December 31st 1924.

 In October of 1906, the Danville Morning news reported that the trolley had carried 2,000 passengers to the Bloomsburg Fair, on Thursday Oct 11th.